What's happening in Senate House

 What's happened to student services

-As the building is being transformed, Senate House will close from 10 June to 23 September 2019 and the student services will temporarily relocate over the summer.
+As the building is being transformed, Senate House will reopen Monday 23 September 2019.

 Will Senate House stay open during building work?